Home » Appetizers & Snacks » Italian Pickled Vegetables (Giardiniera)

 Italian Giardiniera, is a pickled vegetable medley that’s traditionally made with cauliflower, carrots, celery, pepperoncini peppers, red bell pepper, and pickling spices.

-You can buy jars of it at the store, however, homemade is easy to make and tastes so much better and fresher!
+You can buy jars of it at the store, however, homemade is easy to make, tastes better, and has a better texture!

 While it is very similar, Italian Giardiniera is different from Chicago-Style Giardiniera (shown below).